jmhupanen/mean-project/README.md

 net start MongoDB
 ```

-Start the server running nodemon in the root directory.
+Start the server running nodemon in the root directory (/project).

 ```bash
 nodemon